hunarjain09/theaterArrangementDesign/README.md

 ## Considerations
-1. If we skip rows then customer satifaction will be compromised.
-(Idea of filling even rows first and then the odd ones by halving the space).
-2. Approach using Priority Queues --> Problems of maintaining two of them.
+1. Thought of an approach of using Priority Queue but the complexity will be O(nlogn).
-3. Filling from centers will cause more gaps that's why initialised from ends.
+2. Filling from centers will cause more gaps that's why initialised from ends.

 ## Improvements
 1. Better Unit Testing